Smartmayukh/PyAudioCensor/PyAudioCensor/model/README.md

-Copy your model that you have downloaded here
+Copy the model that you have downloaded here